Mastering Light with Smart Materials

 “Fingerprint sensors made with RML® can have lower sheet resistance and higher visible light transmittance than the sensors made of conventional transparent conductor materials, such as ITO and silver nanowires.”

-In 2019, META partnered with Samsung’s Advanced Institute of Technology team, to develop transparent fingerprint sensors suitable for next generation smartphone and tablets.
+In 2019, META partnered with Samsung’s Advanced Institute of Technology team, to develop transparent fingerprint sensors suitable for next-generation smartphones and tablets.

 META’s Wireless Sensing capability enables fabrication of sensors & antennas completely invisible to the human eye.